Hurricane, UT

-Hurricane city is a relatively new market — its median home was built in 2003, newer than 96% of US cities.
+Hurricane is a relatively new market — its median home was built in 2003, newer than 96% of US cities.
 New-construction markets behave differently for trades: less repair demand, more remodeling and upgrade work, more competition from production builders' preferred-contractor lists.
-For a marketing agency, that tilts the pitch toward differentiation services rather than emergency-call lead-gen. Even with newer stock, Hurricane city's $411K price point and 21,677 resident base support a healthy upgrade-cycle pipeline.
+For a marketing agency, that tilts the pitch toward differentiation services rather than emergency-call lead-gen. Even with newer stock, Hurricane's $411K price point and 21,677 resident base support a healthy upgrade-cycle pipeline.

-How Hurricane city's demographics shape the local-services market
+How Hurricane's demographics shape the local-services market

-Median household income in Hurricane city is $67K — 10% below the US median of $75K.
+Median household income in Hurricane is $67K — 10% below the US median of $75K.
 When household budgets run tight, trade operators who win tend to lead with payment flexibility and relationship-depth; agencies calibrate their creative and offers accordingly.

-The median home in Hurricane city is worth $411K, 29% above the US median of $320K and at the 78th percentile nationally.
+The median home in Hurricane is worth $411K, 29% above the US median of $320K and at the 78th percentile nationally.
 Property value sets the ceiling on ticket size for every replacement-and-upgrade vertical.
 Retainers tend to pencil out on fewer-but-larger jobs, which rewards client rosters built around premium positioning rather than discount lead-gen.

-The median home in Hurricane city was built in 2003 — 23 years newer than the US baseline.
+The median home in Hurricane was built in 2003 — 23 years newer than the US baseline.
 Newer housing skews demand toward upgrade and remodeling work rather than emergency repair.
 The vertical mix changes accordingly: kitchen and bath remodelers, smart-home installers, and outdoor-living contractors absorb a larger share of the local trades wallet than they would in an older market.

-Top verticals by opportunity in Hurricane city
+Top verticals by opportunity in Hurricane

 No vertical data yet for this city.